wildfly-extras/wildfly-mcp/container-image/README.md

 # WildFly Chat Bot container image

-This image contains both the chat bot and the WildFly MCP server.
+This image contains both the chat bot and the WildFly MCP server (STDIO protocol).
 Starts this image to interact with any WildFly server.

 ## Build the image